radiantearth/stac-api-spec/README.md

 A 'spatiotemporal asset' is any file that represents information about the Earth captured in a certain space and time.
 The core STAC specifications live in the GitHub repository [radiantearth/stac-spec](https://github.com/radiantearth/stac-spec).

 A STAC API is a dynamic version of a SpatioTemporal Asset Catalog.
-This repository defines the four STAC API foundation specifications -- [STAC API - Core](core/), [STAC API - Collections](collections/), [STAC API - Features](ogcapi-features/), and [STAC API - Item Search](item-search/) -- which can be composed with [Extensions](extensions.md) to define a specific STAC API implementation.
+This repository defines the three STAC API foundation specifications -- [STAC API - Core](core/), [STAC API - Features](ogcapi-features/), and [STAC API - Item Search](item-search/) -- which can be composed with [Extensions](extensions.md) to define a specific STAC API implementation.